JanssenProject/jans/jans-core/shibboleth-idp/docs/asynchronous_activation.md

 - **Context-owned identity.** The activation context defines its own `WorkItemId` / `WorkerId` and holds the TR reference as an opaque value, resolved to the trust `Id` only at the orchestrator boundary; it does not reuse `model.core.Id` (entangled with `TrustResult` / `TrustError`) (§3).
+- **Shared kernel.** `Origin` — the one neutral, self-contained value object used by both contexts — is extracted to `io.jans.shibboleth.shared`; both depend on it, neither on the other. `Id` stays trust-local under the same "share only clean types" rule (§3).
 - **Ubiquitous language.** `Worker` / `WorkItem` / `WorkOrchestrator` name the coordination context (§2).
 - **Fence lives in the orchestrator.** The TR aggregate gains no fencing code; it relies on its `ACTIVATING`-only status guard plus generic optimistic concurrency on `Version` at the repository (§3, §7).